VirtoCommerce/vc-docs/platform/developer-guide/docs/Configuration-Reference/appsettingsjson.md

     ]
     ```

     !!! note
-    If you have other external sign-in providers installed (Microsoft Entra ID or Google SSO) you need to make sure to use unique authentication types and callback paths for each provider.
+        If using multiple providers, make sure you use unique authentication types and callback paths for each.

 <!--OIDC-end-->